 - i.
-In respect of the company's Property, Plant and Equipment and Intangible Assets, the company does not have any Property, Plant and Equipment and Intangible Assets.
+In respect of the Company's Property, Plant and Equipment and Intangible Assets, the Company does not have any Property, Plant and Equipment and Intangible Assets.
 Hence, clause 3(i)(a), (b), (c), (d) and (e) are not applicable. - ii. (a) The Company does not have any inventory and hence reporting under clause 3(ii)(a) of the Order is not applicable. - (b) The Company has not been sanctioned working capital limits in excess of ₹ 5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable. - iii.
-The Company has not made any investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships, or any other parties.
-Hence, reporting under clause 3(iii) (a), (b), (c), (d), (e) and (f) is not applicable. - iv.
+According to the information and explanations given to us, in our opinion, the investments made are, prima facie not prejudicial to the interest of the Company, considering the business interest of the Company. - iv.
 In our opinion, and according to the information and explanation given to us, the Company has complied with the provision of sections 186 of the companies act, 2013 in respect of the investments made. - v.
 The Company has not accepted any deposit or amounts which are deemed to be deposits within the meaning of sections 73, 74, 75 and 76 of the companies act and rules made thereunder to the extent notified.
 Hence, reporting under clause 3(v) of the Order is not applicable. - vi.
 Pursuant to the rules made by the Central Government of India, the company is not required to maintain cost records as specified under section 148(1) of the act in respect of its business.
 Hence, reporting under clause 3(vi) of the Order is not applicable to the Company. - vii.
-In respect of statutory dues: - (a) According to the information and explanation given to us and the records of the company examined by us, in our opinion, the Company has generally been regular in depositing undisputed statutory dues, including Goods and Services tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues applicable to it with the appropriate authorities.

-There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues in arrears as at March 31, 2023 for a period of more than six months from the date they became payable.
+In respect of statutory dues: - (a) According to the information and explanation given to us and the records of the company examined by us, in our opinion, the Company has generally been regular in depositing undisputed statutory dues, including Goods and Services tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues applicable to it with the appropriate authorities. - There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues in arrears as at March 31, 2025 for a period of more than six months from the date they became payable. - (b) According to the information and explanation given to us and the records of the company examined by us, in our opinion, there are no dues with respect to statutory dues referred to in sub-clause (a) above which have not been deposited as on March 31, 2025 on account of disputes.

 Chartered Accountants

 45 C, Mandhana Manor, Mogal Lane,

 Matunga Road (W), Mumbai 400 016

-TEL: : 2430 6150, 2432 7608

-EMAIL: suresh@surekas.com
+TEL: 3573 9881

+EMAIL:suresh@surekas.com